NingyanZhu/SemaClaw/README.md

 - **Four-layer plugin architecture** — MCP tools, subagents, skills, and hooks — each anchored to a distinct engineering concern, forming a principled extension surface.
 - **Plugin Marketplace** — Install third-party plugin bundles from any git repo or local directory.
 Each plugin can package skills, subagents, hooks, and MCP servers together.
 Plugins are default-off and per-plugin toggled from the Web UI; multiple sources can be added with priority ordering.
 - **DAG Teams** — A two-stage hybrid orchestration framework combining LLM-based dynamic task decomposition with deterministic DAG execution.
 Supports mixed teams of persistent and virtual agents, with 5 built-in virtual subagents ready to use out of the box.
+- **Reusable Workflows** — Codify repeatable routines as declarative DAG definitions (Markdown + YAML) that mix agent steps (isolated persona sessions) with deterministic script steps.
+Parameterized inputs, `{{…}}` templating with auto-inferred dependencies, a two-level `guidance` rules layer, and a persistent per-workflow workspace.
+Author definitions in conversation via the bundled `workflow` skill, then trigger from the CLI (`semaclaw workflow run`) or the Web UI's workflow dock — a live DAG view with run history and inline tuning.
+Runs only spawn isolated sessions and never touch your live chat agents.
 - **Four-mode scheduled tasks** — Pure notification, pure script, pure agent, and hybrid script-plus-agent execution — matching mode to task complexity so token consumption stays proportional to reasoning work.
 - **Agentic Wiki** — Transforms task outputs into structured, retrievable wiki entries indexed alongside agent memory, creating a compounding personal knowledge base that feeds back into future agent sessions.
 - **Workbench: HTML-as-throwaway-UI** — A built-in rendering surface for agent-emitted deliverables.
 The `LaunchUI` tool lets agents ship interactive HTML, rich Markdown, embedded web services (iframe), or API-endpoint cards — the Web UI workbench mounts each artifact as a switchable history tab, no separate build step.
 Lean into "HTML as a disposable UI": ask an agent to *show you* a result instead of just describing it.